AdoptOpenJDK/openjdk-api-v3/CONTRIBUTING.md

 docker-compose up
 ```

 You will need to wait the updater to complete its first full run before the API is usable.
 There is currently no persistence between runs.

+The front-end app will be available at <http://localhost:8080>.

+You can connect to the MongoDB instance using your Mongo client at <mongodb://localhost:27017>.

 ## Testing